laishawadhwa/PyConf-2019---Lime-Workshop/README.md

 Details on Hands on sessions:

+Access [Google colab](https://colab.research.google.com/) and familiarize yourself with running code in the colab environment.

+Read the 'Getting started' guide and go through the introductory video.

-To run the notebooks open the links during the session and then select the option to open with drive and create a copy in your own drive.
+To run the notebooks open the link during the session and then select either of the two options:
+- Open in Playground mode.
+- Save a copy in My drive and then run it in colab instance.

 1. [Digit classification using LIME](https://colab.research.google.com/drive/1WFGxoMV4UpIlqm1mw6Y2bBcr7G_44VbC#scrollTo=0LSML3Mr2cpF) : Understanding why we get false positives.
 Decrypting the decision boundary of Image classifiers.